Who should have a skin check?

 Biopsy with no suture

-*PLEASE NOTE: Out of pocket costs (GAP) for surgical procedures range from $140 to $255 depending on complexity and number of procedures done
+*PLEASE NOTE: Out of pocket costs (GAP) for surgical procedures start from $200 and the final cost will depend on the complexity and number of procedures done.